likicv/usysml-test-cases/test_cases.md

 ## Discussion

-Several syntactical forms of *PartUsage* element are illustrated in the above
+The following syntactical forms of *PartUsage* element are illustrated in the above example:
-example:

 1. `parking_space` — *PartUsage* without multiplicity, without body, and not explicitely typed